 Yes, this post is about making $100, $500, $1,000 a month in dividend income.
 That would generally mean taking dividends out in cash.

 However, if you don’t need the money, reinvesting those dividends can really help your monthly passive income grow.

 Many companies offer dividend reinvestment plans (DRIPs).
 The main benefit of DRIPs is the ability to purchase fractional shares.
 Many brokerages also give you the opportunity to reinvest dividends.
-If all else fails, in this day in age of $0 brokerage commissions, you can easily reinvest dividends manually.
+If all else fails, in this day and age of $0 brokerage commissions, you can easily reinvest dividends manually.

 DRIPs also offer the benefit of dollar-cost averaging.
 With DRIPs you’ll continue to acquire more shares (and, consequently, more dividends) every quarter.
 Within a few years, you might be shocked at how much your monthly dividend income has increased.